Marketers, can we be honest with each other for a second? On a scale of 1-10, how much do you really understand the world of paid advertising?

 - NinjaCat lets you combine all of your analytics from multiple platforms into one report so you can track your entire campaign in one location.

-- Optmyzr has end-to-end PPC support, from creation to reporting … and they offer a free trial of their software.
+- Optmyzr has end-to-end PPC support, from creation to reporting, and it offers a free trial of its software.

 - SEMRush can help you manage the most important part of your PPC campaign — keywords.
 You can find relevant keywords, manage and optimize your keyword lists, and create negative lists.

 - Unbounce is a landing page builder you can use to create landing pages for each of your different PPC campaigns.

 - Databox helps businesses track the performance of their ads and displays key metrics across a single dashboard.
 You can also use Databox’s predictive analysis to estimate how well your ads would do in the future.